 |Commissions & Fees|

-For comparison, other social copy trading platforms charge separate stand-alone fees and/or commissions, such as ZuluTrade or MetaQuote’s signals market on MT4/MT5.
+Compared to eToro, other social copy trading platforms charge separate stand-alone fees and/or commissions, such as ZuluTrade, Tradency, or MetaQuote’s signals market on MT4/MT5.

-On another note, the firm does offer a premium account for those who deposit over $20,000, which provides additional perks such as withdrawal priority and access to an online trading room, among other VIP-style account benefits.
+For high volume traders who deposit over $20,000, eToro offers a premium account that provides additional perks such as withdrawal priority and access to an online trading room, among other VIP-style account benefits.
 It also offers a popular trader program that can further reduce spreads for those who meet strict performance criteria, as explained in the commission notes section further down the page.

-Overall, when comparing fees alone, it is clear retail traders don’t choose eToro for its spreads, but rather for its platform and social trading capabilities tools (which are discussed further down), as its pricing is otherwise expensive.
+It is clear that when comparing fees alone, retail traders don’t choose eToro for its spreads, but rather for its platform and social trading capabilities tools (which are discussed further down), as its pricing is otherwise expensive.

 Beyond a standard economic calendar (which can only be viewed on the website) and news headlines (also found only on the website), there is little to no research on eToro in the traditional sense of technical and fundamental analysis.